It’s no surprise that online lending – or peer-to-peer (P2P) lending – is gaining serious popularity in Australia.

-There are several things to consider when using a P2P platform to invest or borrow money.
+There are several loan types to consider when using a P2P platform to invest or borrow money:

-It’s also important to consider and compare additional loan features and fees.
+It’s also important to consider and compare fees involved with any P2P loan.

 - Monthly fees – You could be charged a monthly loan management fee.

 - Extra repayments – You may be charged for making extra repayments, or repaying your entire loan in full.
-Some P2P lenders, such as RateSetter, do not charge this fee.
+Some P2P lenders do not charge this fee.